-Johnny Bush (born February 17, 1935 as John Bush Shinn III in Houston, Texas) is a Western Swing and Traditional Texas Honky Tonk singer, songwriter, and drummer.
-Bush, nicknamed the "Country Caruso," is best known for his distinctive Ray Price-like vibrato voice and as the writer of "Whiskey River," a top-ten hit for himself and one of Willie Nelson's signature songs.
-He is immensely popular in his native Texas where traditional honky tonk and Western Swing still reign supreme.
+Johnny Bush (born February 17, 1935 as John Bush Shinn III in Houston, Texas and died on October 16, 2020) was a western swing and traditional Texas honky tonk singer, songwriter, guitarist and drummer.
+Bush, nicknamed the "Country Caruso," was best known for his distinctive Ray Price-like vibrato voice and as the writer of "Whiskey River," a top-ten hit for himself and also recorded by Willie Nelson as one of his signature songs.
+He was immensely popular in his native Texas where traditional honky tonk and western swing still reign supreme.

 Born in the blue-collar Houston suburb of Kashmere Gardens, Bush grew up listening to the Western Swing music of Bob Wills & his Texas Playboys and Texas Honky Tonk artists Ernest Tubb, Lefty Frizzell, Webb Pierce and Hank Thompson.
 Thanks to a disc jockey uncle, Bush got a taste for performing in Houston at various live venues.
 In 1952 he moved to San Antonio, Texas, where he began a solo career in the central and south Texas are honky-tonks and dancehalls before switching to drums.
 It was during this period that he earned his stage name, when an announcer mistakenly introduced him as "Johnny Bush."
 As a drummer he worked for various Western Swing bands like the Mission City Playboys, the Texas Plainsmen and the Texas Top Hands.